 1. self compassion is key

 I’ve written about the benefits of self compassion in a previous blog.
-But this can be an especially useful technique for dealing with moral injury.
+But this can be an especially useful technique for managing moral injury.
 A good place to start is to check your inner dialogue and talk to yourself in the same way you’d talk to a close friend.
 It’s also worth separating yourself from your actions.
 This means accepting that although your behaviour wasn’t good, you’re not a bad person.
 Where you would try to forgive and understand a friend’s behaviour, try and do the same for yourself.
 Occasionally everyone gets stressed, scared or lonely, and acts in ways they wouldn’t normally.
 You are no less deserving of understanding and compassion because of this.

 2. Make amends in a meaningful way